gdm413229/swwmgz_m/README.md

 ### Bottom border

 Voice acting subtitles and pickup messages.
 Repeated pickups will have a multiplier suffix added.
 Total messages shown are also configurable.
+Achievement popups might also show here sporadically (yup, the mod has those).

 ### Bottom right corner